-Due to the low rate of enrichment participation for unduplicated students, the 2023-24 LCAP includes actions that will allot a certain number of spots per enrichment for unduplicated students.
+Due to the low rate of enrichment participation for unduplicated students, the 2023-24 LCAP includes actions that will allow a certain number of spots per enrichment for unduplicated students.
 Additionally, the district plans to partner with its parent groups to pay entirely for field trips to lessen any financial burden on unduplicated students' families.
-The district is also expanding its partnership with CSUMB to pay the tuition of more ELL's to attend the Reading Center.
-Finally, a new .75 FTE Intervention Instructional Aide will be hired to provide more support for unduplicated students.
+The district is also expanding its partnership with CSUMB to pay the tuition of more ELLs to attend the Reading Center.
+Finally, an .75 FTE Intervention Instructional Aide was hired to provide more support for unduplicated students.